ddadaal/next-typed-api-routes/README.md

 3. Run `npx ntar schema && npx ntar client`

-`schemas.json` will be generated at the module folder under `node_modules`.
+`schemas.json` will be generated at cwd.
 You should never edit it directly.
 The project cannot start without this file.

 `src/apis/api.ts` will be generated at `src/apis`.